 The Benefits of the High Dam

 The High Dam was mainly constructed to regulate the flow of the River that resulted in supplying irrigation water for all parts of Egypt for the whole year.
-It also contributed to increase tourism by having the chance to navigate across the Nile River during Nile cruise packages.
+It also contributed to increasing tourism by having the chance to navigate across the Nile River during Nile cruise packages.
 Its water is used to feed 12 power turbines.
 Let’s divide the impacts of the High Dam into categories:

 The Economic Impact

 The great High Dam has provided the ability for human beings for the first time to control the annual Nile flood.
 It uses now the floodwater to irrigate thousands of acres, to improve navigation around Aswan, and supply the country with a huge amount of electricity.
-It also increases the groundwater levels.
-It helped in the generation of hydropower and it caused an increase in the industrial activities and diversities because of the availability of electricity.
+It also increases groundwater levels.
+It helped in the generation of hydropower and it caused an increase in industrial activities and diversities because of the availability of electricity.
 The High Dam contributed a lot in increasing the agricultural land.

 The Social Impact